Hello!

 There's no better feeling than sharing a story together.

-I hold a B.A.
-(Hons) in English Literature and have studied creative writing at the University of Oxford’s Department for Continuing Education.
-I’ve also explored the visual side of storytelling at the Anglia Ruskin School of Art summer school for illustration.
+I have also explored the visual side of storytelling at the Anglia Ruskin School of Art summer school for illustration.
 My writing has been shortlisted for the Flash 500 and placed in the top 3% for the Bridport Prize.

 Please enjoy having a look around the website, and do get in touch!